spectrum-finance/docs/docs/1-about-spectrumdex/glossary.md

 Cancellation of an order which hasn't been yet settled.

 ## Constant Product Formula
-The automated market-making algorithm used by ErgoDEX, `x*y=c`. where `x` and `y` are deposits on tokens X and Y respectively and c is their product which has to remain constant after swap operations.
+The automated market-making algorithm used by Spectrum.DEX, `x*y=c`. where `x` and `y` are deposits on tokens X and Y respectively and c is their product which has to remain constant after swap operations.
 CFMMs provide liquidity across the entire price range.

 ## Liquidity
 Digital assets that are stored in a pool contract and can be traded against by traders.